aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/ticklabelitem/_index.md

 ### y {#y--}

 Readonly.
-Y coordinates of Ticklabel item in ratio of chart height.
+Y coordinates of Ticklabel item as a ratio of the chart height.

 ```javascript
 y : number;